Could Jackfruit help with the hunger problem in the world?

 The biggest fruit to grow on a tree

 Let’s have a closer look at this interesting fruit.
 It is native to southwest India and grows well in tropical lowlands.
 The Jackfruit belongs to the fig, mulberry, and breadfruit family.
-Its fruits have a light green skin which looks a bit like a melon and is covered with many little bumps.
+Its fruits have light green skin that looks a bit like a melon and is covered with many minor bumps.
 It is the largest fruit to grow on a tree.

 Many countries worldwide have come to appreciate this fruit.
 As an example, Brazil can boast of having 3 varieties of this fruit.
 In Africa, the tree was used to provide shade.
-Later on, it’s usefulness in the cooking of different dishes was discovered.
+Later on, its usefulness in the cooking of different dishes was discovered.

 What does a Jackfruit taste like

 This fruit holds an excellent source of dietary fiber, which is so important for our gut.
 Modern foods seldom provide the adequate amount of fiber one should eat every day.
 The pulp of this fruit is made up of 74% of water and 23% percent carbohydrates.
 100 grams of the raw fruit is only 95 kcal and is rich in vitamin B6 (25% of DV), and some other B vitamins.

 An interesting detail is that on the glycemic list, it is below wheat or rice, that is for the uncooked fruit.

 The taste is a combination of mango, apple, banana, and pineapple.
 When the fruit is not ripe yet, it tastes more like a potato but still can be used in savory dishes.
 Do not be put off by its smell, an unopened Jackfruit has a rather strong odor.
 But the moment this fruit has been opened, you will enjoy its sweet smell.

 Why you should eat Jackfruit